 The New England Journal of Medicine, reports that today’s young people are not expected to outlive their parents – for the first time in U.S. history.
 Obesity among children has tripled in the last 30 years according to the CDC and statistics show that one-third of all children born today will develop Type 2 diabetes during their lifetime.
 In 2012, the American College of Sports Medicine’s Fitness Index Report ranked metro Indianapolis 45th out of 50 major U.S. cities in health.
 Poverty worsens these health problems, and 25% of Indianapolis residents live in poverty.

 Like no other organization, the YMCA has the expertise, programs and resources to change the future of our city.
 Since its founding in1854, the YMCA of Greater Indianapolis has strengthened the fabric of our community by focusing on youth development, healthy living and social responsibility.

-In 2011 alone, the Y provided nearly $7 million in annual scholarships, subsidies and underwriting to serve vulnerable, low-income residents and neighborhoods.
+Last year, the Y provided nearly $7 million in annual scholarships, subsidies and underwriting to serve vulnerable, low-income residents and neighborhoods.
 To make certain our services are accessible, we collaborate with more than 200 local churches, schools and community groups.
 Approximately one in every nine people in central Indiana directly experiences the benefits of Y membership.